gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy picked her way carefully around the boulders, clutching at a sword fern for balance as a stone rolled away under her boot.
 She stopped three strides from the terrified lowlander.
-"I can't get any closer," she called to Private Thokmay.
+"I can't go any further," she called to Private Thokmay.

 "Understood.
 Hang on."
 A second another long stride put him on top of a smaller boulder half-drowned by the waterfall.